1. Home

 Foxtel is an Australian pay television company, operating a duopoly in cable television, a monopoly in direct broadcast satellite television, and IPTV catch-up services.

-Problems in the last 24 hours in Charles Sturt University, State of New South Wales
+Problems in the last 24 hours in Charles Sturt University, New South Wales

-The chart below shows the number of FOXTEL reports we have received in the last 24 hours from users in Charles Sturt University and surrounding areas.
+The chart below shows the number of FOXTEL reports we have received in the last 24 hours from users in Charles Sturt University, New South Wales and surrounding areas.
 An outage is declared when the number of reports exceeds the baseline, represented by the red line.

 At the moment, we haven't detected any problems at FOXTEL.
 Are you experiencing issues or an outage?
 Leave a message in the comments section!